3 Nights in Munich

 Old Town and Nazi Rally Grounds Group Walking Tour

-Join a group walking tour and discover this amazing medieval town together with a professional guide.
+Join a group walking tour and discover this amazing medieval town with a professional guide.
 You'll dive deep into the city's sometimes dark history, including its ties to Nazism.

 See the City's Best Museums